-The second workgroup, the SUN Culturally Specific Allocation Workgroup, was convened in Spring 2015 to recommend an approach to allocating resources for culturally specific services across the System.
-This group recommended using the percentage of children age 0-6 living in poverty (185% of the federal poverty level) who are from a culturally specific population as the basis for the overall allocation of culturally specific services.
-This analysis showed that 67% of children 0-6 in our community are children of color and living in poverty.
-The data source for this allocation is a five-year average of American Community Survey (ACS) data, analyzed by ECO Northwest to extract more definitive race and ethnicity categories than the general ACS data.
-Effective July 1, 2016, the SUN Service System will allocate 60% of total system resources to culturally specific services.
+The allocation amount to culturally specific services within the system overall is based on the percentage of children ages 0-6 living in poverty (185% of the federal poverty level) who are from a culturally specific population.
+The data source for this allocation is an average of American Community Survey (ACS) 2021 5-Year data, analyzed by ECO Northwest to determine more definitive race and ethnicity categories than the general ACS data.
+The analysis estimated that 74.1% of children 0-6 in our community are children of color and living in poverty.
+Taking into consideration system and service viability issues, the SUN Service System currently allocates 60% of total system resources to culturally specific services.